 The Lemon law of California covers the rights of motorhome and RV owners as well as any other motor vehicle owners who are experiencing recurring problems with their vehicles.
 Lemon motorhomes (RV) absolutely qualify under the Song-Beverly Act, California’s tough lemon law statutes.

-Under the Lemon Law, buyers who repair their motor home or RVs within a reasonable number of attempts are entitled to a replacement vehicle or a full refund.
+Under the Lemon Law, buyers who repair their motorhome or RVs within a reasonable number of attempts have a right to get a replacement vehicle or a full refund.

 The Lemon Law helps to determine a reasonable number of warranty repairs for problems that substantially impair the use, value, or safety of the RV.
 The Lemon Law applies to these problems if they arise during the first 18 months after the consumer received delivery of the RV or within the first 18,000 miles on the odometer, whichever occurs first.